Properties are for Guiding, not for Restricting

 When selecting any item in the tree browser, you can view its Properties tab to view or edit the properties attached to the item.

-You can edit the value of any property by clicking on it
+You can edit the value of any property and click Save.

 Attaching and Reading Properties via REST API